blackgamma7/Aidyn/README.md

 ## What this contains:
 - Splat yaml's.
 One for NTSC v1.0 and one for the recently-uncovered debug version.
 - symbol tables for both.
-- src_pseudo/ : pseudocode of the source files interpreted by ghidra and cleaned up by hand
+- src_pseudo/ : pseudocode of the source files interpreted by ghidra and cleaned up by hand (apart from OS files - they're largely unchanged, AFAIK)
 - include/ : typical pseudocode header files, with one of a dump of Ghidra definitions (ghidradump.h)